The Chemical Brothers: 2007–2009: We Are the Night

-2010–2012: Further, Hanna and Don't Think
+2010–2012: Further, film scoring and Don't Think

 On 30 March 2010, the band announced on their website that their seventh studio album, titled Further, would be released on 22 June and would be "the band's first to be released with corresponding films made specifically to match each of the 8 audio tracks."
 The films were made with long-time visuals collaborators Adam Smith and Marcus Lyall.
 Before the release of the album, the band played four shows in May at the London Roundhouse where they played the album and its accompanying films in their entirety.
-The films were released on a special edition DVD and on the iTunes LP edition.

 Most reviews were positive, with BBC Music declaring that "... synths are brutally manhandled and pushed to their limits across the eight tracks".
 The Irish Times reported that "This is a very impressive collection that is carried along with a stirring sense of velocity and momentum".
-However, praise was not unanimous for the album, with the American rock magazine Spin giving it a rating of three out of five stars.

 At the New York Comic Con, on 10 October 2010, film director Joe Wright announced that the Chemical Brothers would be scoring the soundtrack to his forthcoming film, Hanna.
 Wright, who had worked with the Chemical Brothers in the past as a member of the visual company Vegetable Vision, stated that he was "very excited to finally ... work with a more modern beat.
 There's a lot of bass, it's very loud."
-The soundtrack was released on iTunes on 15 March 2011 and on CD on 4 July 2011.
+The soundtrack was released on 15 March 2011.
 The duo also contributed a new version of the song "Don't Think" titled "Nina Frequency", as well as two new songs "Electric Hands" and "Danka Jane", to the soundtrack of the 2010 film Black Swan directed by Darren Aronofsky.
 All three songs have not been released.

 The Chemical Brothers released their first concert film, Don't Think, in 2012, documenting their performance at Fuji Rock Festival in Japan in 2011.
 The film debuted in February in theatres around the world, including a premiere in London where attendees – including Matt Smith, Karen Gillan and Keira Knightley – were seen dancing in aisles and seats, leading one reviewer to remark "at times it was impossible to tell which 'hands in the air' were on screen and which were in the room."
 The film was the first concert film to be mixed in 7.1 surround sound, and was released on Blu-ray, DVD, and CD on 26 March 2012.

-On 7 March 2012, it was announced that the Chemical Brothers would be scoring their second film soundtrack, for the bank heist film Now You See Me, but the band had to pull out of the project in the early stages due to scheduling conflicts.
 In July 2012, the duo composed an official piece of music to soundtrack the cycling events at the 2012 Summer Olympics, titled 'Theme for Velodrome'.